 They often work alongside solicitors and handle similar tasks such as giving legal advice and preparing documents.

 Working closely with solicitors, legal executives offer legal advice and draft documents.
 They can be a cost-effective option for simpler cases, often charging lower fees than solicitors.
-However, the suitability of a legal executive depends on the complexity of your case.
+The suitability of a legal executive will depend on your case and the experience of the legal executive you are working with.

 Paralegals